notpythonics/moamen/README.md

 #### Method 1: Quick Setup
 - Install Luvit: visit https://luvit.io and follow the instructions provided for your platform.
-- Update the IDs allocated in `Enums.lua` and `Commands.lua` for the Roles embed command.
+- Update the IDs allocated in `Enums.lua`
 - Place your token in the token variable allocated in `main.lua`
 - To start the bot: run `luvit main.lua` or `build.bat`